Working Out While Sick – The Truth

 Wash Your Hands (Once Deemed Insane And Quackery)

 Did you know that the medical hand-washing method used in hospitals today was once deemed as insane and quackery?
 (A quack is someone who pretends to know or talks pretentiously without any knowledge.
-A quack is simply an imposter, a fake, a fraud, simply one who pretends to be something he or she is not.)
+A quack is simply an imposter, a fake, a fraud.
+It’s simply one who pretends to be something he or she is not.)

 Ingaz Semmelweiss, a Hungarian physician, discovered that simple hand washing could stop the spread of germs.
 People laughed him off as a quack since the eye couldn’t see a germ.
 (This is 30 years before The Germ Theory of Disease.)